bepass-org/oblivion-desktop/DOCS.md

 npm run package:mac
 ```

-when commands finish you shall have your production build(s) at: `release/build`
+When the command(s) finish, you are to have your production build(s) at `release/build`!

 for more specific builds checkout: https://www.electron.build/cli
+For more specific builds, take a look at [this](https://electron.build/cli)!

 ## IPC (sending data between main and renderer)

 as you may be familiar with electron already.
+As you are probably familiar with [Electron](https://electron.build/) already;
-we need to use [IPC](https://www.electronjs.org/docs/latest/tutorial/ipc) in order to send and receive data between main and renderer.
+We need to use [IPC](https://www.electronjs.org/docs/latest/tutorial/ipc) in order to send and receive data between main and renderer.
-checkout `src/main/ipc.ts` and `src/renderer/index.tsx` for an in action example.
+Take a loot at `src/main/ipc.ts` and `src/renderer/index.tsx` for an in-action example.

 # Codebase Terminology
 For clarity when working with the TypeScript codebase: